How highly does Scotland's win over Spain rate?

-How does win over Spain rate in history of Scotland victories?
+Scotland 2-0 Spain: How highly does win rate in history of Scottish victories?

 Last updated on .From the section Scotland